 Backache and Pelvic pain

 Experts believe the pain is caused by softening of the ligament that holds the joint at the front of the pelvis together.
 This happens in normal pregnancy to widen the pelvis for labour and delivery of the baby.
 To help with the pain, try putting a pillow between your legs when lying down to help maintain the normal shape of the pelvis.
-Regular paracetamol and keeping active can also help.
-It is important you let your GP or midwife know, as physiotherapy may provide benefit and some women may need extra support with a belt or crutches.
+Regular paracetamol and physical activity can also help.
+It is important you let your GP or midwife know, as physiotherapy may provide benefit, while some women may benefit from the extra support of a belt or crutches.
 6, 7, 8

 Shortness of Breath